rasbt/python-machine-learning-book/README.md

 > *I've read (virtually) every Machine Learning title based around Scikit-learn and this is hands-down the best one out there.*
 – [Jason Wolosonovich](https://www.linkedin.com/pulse/python-machine-learning-sebastian-raschka-review-jason-wolosonovich?trk=prof-post)

+#### Longer reviews

+If you need help to decide whether this book is for you, check out some of the "longer" reviews linked below.
+(If you wrote a review, please let me know, and I'd be happy to add it to the list).

+- [Python Machine Learning Review](http://www.bcs.org/content/conWebDoc/55586) by Patrick Hill at the Chartered Institute for IT
+- [Book Review: Python Machine Learning by Sebastian Raschka](http://whatpixel.com/python-machine-learning-book-review/) by Alex Turner at WhatPixel